ivganev/Radial-Neural-Networks/README.md

-# Experiments for: Universal approxmiation and model compression for radial neural networks
+# Experiments for: Universal approximation and model compression for radial neural networks

-The python files in this folder accompany the submission the NeurIPS 2022 Submission titled 'Universal approxmiation and model compression for radial neural networks'.
+The python files in this folder accompany the submission the NeurIPS 2022 Submission titled 'Universal approximation and model compression for radial neural networks'.

 ## The file source.py

 ### The representation class

 We create a class ```representation``` for the parameter space of an MLP with L layers.
 (The terminology comes from another project.)
-This class implements Algorthim 1 as the method ```QR_decomposition```.
+This class implements Algorithm 1 as the method ```QR_decomposition```.
 Furthermore, one can access:

 - The reduced representation R = W^{red}